esync-network/docs/docs/node_setup.md

 - Validator Nodes: more 50%
 - Supervalidator Nodes: more than 75%

-If you are a member of the SCE, you can apply via mail at <support@ecredits.com>.
+If you are a member of the SCE or you bought a node at the eCredits webshop, you can apply via mail at <support@ecredits.com>.
 Please fill out the following information and send it to the support:

 ```text